TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018).md

 > Works

 * Mobile Data/RIL
-> Signal indicator is always empty on 3G (H/H+), regardless of real signal level (you can still make calls, however).
+> Signal indicator is always null on HSPA(P), regardless of real signal level (you can still make calls, however).
 Shows the correct level on 2G (E) and 4G (LTE).
+Refer to [this issue](https://github.com/phhusson/treble_experimentations/issues/272) for more information.

 > Otherwise, it works.
 Phone calls loud and clear.

 * GPS
-> **Mostly works.** It sees satellites and is able to determine precise location, but is not able to lock on any of them.
+> Works.

 * Mobile Tethering/Hotspot
 > Works.

-USB Tethering not tested.
+> Wi-Fi Hotspot currently broken on **all** Android Pie builds.

 * Fingerprint Reader
-> **Tested working on ATU-L42.** Other variants not tested.
+> Tested working on ATU-L42.

 * Face unlock
 > Works with Google Face Unlock

-> Broken on Pie ROMs with incompliant/incomplete GApps installations.
+> Broken on Pie ROMs with incompliant/incomplete Google Apps installations.

 * Fast charging
 > Works